Wisconsin Statutes 304.06 – Paroles from state prisons and house of correction

 2. The office of the district attorney that participated in the trial of the inmate or that prepared for proceedings under s.
 971.08 regarding the inmate’s plea of guilty or no contest, whichever is applicable.

-3. The victim of the crime committed by the inmate or, if the victim died as a result of the crime, an adult member of the victim’s family or, if the victim is younger than 18 years old, the victim’s parent or legal guardian, upon submission of a card under par. (f) requesting notification.
+3. The victim of the crime committed by the inmate or, if the victim died as a result of the crime, an adult member of the victim’s family and any member of the victim’s family who was younger than 18 years old at the time the crime was committed but is now 18 years old or older or, if the victim is younger than 18 years old, the victim’s parent or legal guardian, upon submission of a card under par. (f) requesting notification.

 (d)

-3. The notice shall state the name of the inmate, the date and term of the sentence and the date when the written statement must be received in order to be considered.
+3. The notice shall state the name of the inmate, the date, and term of the sentence and the date when the written statement, if written by an office under par. (c) 1. or 2., must be received in order to be considered.
 If the notice is to an office under par. (c) 1. or 2., the notice shall also state the crime of which the inmate was convicted.

 3g.
-If applicable, the notice shall state the date of the interview or hearing that the person may attend.
+If applicable, the notice shall state the date of the interview or hearing that is the subject of the notice.

 3m.
 If applicable, the notice shall state the manner in which the person may have direct input in the decision-making process for parole.